-Upon review of a student's record(s), parents/guardians have the opportunity to request a hearing to ask for correction or deletion of any information in the file.
+Upon review of a student's record(s), parents/guardians can request a hearing to ask for correction or deletion of any information in the file.
 The Head of School or an appropriate designee will conduct the hearing(s).

 At the hearing, parents/ guardians will be given a "full and fair" opportunity to present their case and relevant evidence.